selfhostmail/selfhostmail/README.md

 * Can I drop this on top of my existing firezone installation?

   * I guess you could but you'd lose your database though in theory it should work.
 This script disabled the chef-controlled 'local' nginx/postgres in firezone and uses the system nginx/postgres proivded by your OS and puppet so there may also be conflicts.

+# BUG REPORTS

+I didn't write any of the upstream packages here but am happy to use them and am happy to help you chase bugs in this script and puppet modules.
+I've forked (with PRs pending) a couple of puppet modules to make this work as I needed and will take bug reports for them here.

+# THANKS

+Thanks to the https://github.com/firezone/firezone project as I was able to replace my hacky scripted stuff with their slick UI.